Balochistan: History

+Prehistoric

-The earliest evidence of human occupation in what is now Balochistan is dated to the Paleolithic era, represented by hunting camps and lithic scatter, chipped and flaked stone tools.
+Balochistan is among the earliest human settlements in the world, and the oldest evidence of human occupation in it is dated to the Paleolithic era.
+Evidence includes hunting camps, lithic scatter, and chipped and flaked stone tools.
 The earliest settled villages in the region date to the ceramic Neolithic (c.
-7000–6000 BCE) and included the site of Mehrgarh in the Kachi Plain.
+7000–6000 BCE) and include the site of Mehrgarh in the Kachi Plain, which may make Balochistan the oldest civilisation in the world.

 These villages expanded in size during the subsequent Chalcolithic when interaction was amplified.
 This involved the movement of finished goods and raw materials, including chank shell, lapis lazuli, turquoise, and ceramics.
-By 2500 BCE (the Bronze Age), the region now known as Pakistani Balochistan had become part of the Harappan cultural orbit, providing key resources to the expansive settlements of the Indus river basin to the east.
+By 2500 BCE (the Bronze Age), the region now known as Pakistani Balochistan had become part of the Indus Valley civilisation cultural orbit, providing key resources to the expansive settlements of the Indus river basin to the east.